Schaeffler Group

 Schaeffler Technologies AG & Co.
-KG, also known as Schaeffler Group (Schaeffler-Gruppe in German), is a German manufacturer of rolling element bearings for automotive, aerospace and industrial uses.
+KG, also known as the Schaeffler Group (Schaeffler-Gruppe in German), is a German manufacturer of rolling element bearings for automotive, aerospace and industrial uses, including the FAG brand.
 It was founded in 1946 by brothers Dr. Wilhelm and Dr.-Ing.
 E. h.
 Georg Schaeffler.

-The firm is currently majority owned by Maria-Elizabeth Schaeffler-Thumann and her son Georg F. W. Schaeffler through a series of holding companies.
+As of 2021, the firm was majority owned by Maria-Elizabeth Schaeffler-Thumann and her son Georg F. W. Schaeffler through a series of holding companies.
 These holding companies, controlled by the Schaeffler family, also own controlling interests in Continental AG and Vitesco Technologies.

 Schaeffler Group owns the brands INA, FAG, and LuK.
 In Germany, these main brands are marketed by Schaeffler Technologies AG & Co.
 KG and LuK GmbH & Co. oHG.

 Schaeffler has an Indian subsidiary, Schaeffler India, which is publicly listed on the National Stock Exchange of India and the Bombay Stock Exchange.

 History

+1883-1939

-1883: Friedrich Fischer of Schweinfurt designs a machine to allow steel balls to be ground to an absolutely round state for the first time – and in large volumes.
+In 1883, Friedrich Fischer of Schweinfurt designed a machine to allow steel balls to be ground to an absolutely round state for the first time – and in large volumes.

-1905: On 29 July, the FAG brand is registered with the patent office in Berlin.
+On 29 July 1905, the FAG brand was registered with the patent office in Berlin.
 The registered trademark FAG is an acronym for "Fischer's Automatische Gussstahlkugelfabrik," or "Fischer's Automatic Steel Ball Factory."

-1939: Acquisition of Davistan AG, a Jewish founded textiles company.

-1946: Brothers Wilhelm and Georg Schaeffler, both holders of Ph.D. degrees, found INA in Herzogenaurach.
+Third Reich

+In 1939, Certified Public Accountant Wilhelm Schaeffler, an employee of the Dresdner Bank, "acquired" Davistan AG, a Jewish founded textiles company 30 percent below value; the owner, Ernst Frank, had bankrupted in April 1933, because of the boycott and fled Germany.
+The company was located in Katscher in Oberschlesien.

+In 1941, Wilhelm Schaeffler joined the NSDAP.
+In 1942, Wilhelm Schaeffler changed the Jewish-sounding name of the company to Wilhelm Schaeffler AG and his brother, Georg Schaeffler bought 25 percent of the company by the end of 1942.

+During World War II, weapons inspectors were urgently looking for further production sites in Upper Silesia, which was barely accessible to Allied bomber units and by June 1943 the Willi Scheffler AG was on a planning list and threatened to close.
+Some civilian production companies managed to avoid their shutdown by turning to weapons production or ensuring high productivity and lowest possible consumption of raw materials and finished parts.